jmmartyn/jmmartyn.github.io/_pages/about.md

-**Contact:** If you’d like to get in touch, feel free to reach out at john_martyn AT fas.harvard.edu
+**Contact:** If you’d like to get in touch, feel free to reach out at john_martyn AT fas.harvard.edu or john.martyn AT pnnl.gov